 What are the best VR Apps? – Our Top Ten

-Created by the award winning film maker Chris Milk and infamous technologist Aaron Koblin, Within is an app for everyone.
+Created by the award-winning filmmaker Chris Milk and infamous technologist Aaron Koblin, Within is an app for everyone and a contender for our top VR app.
 From worlds of pure imagination to powerful insights into the real lives of those around the globe, Within can transport you anywhere you desire.

 Let nature’s giants tower over you as you join Garamba’s National Park Rangers in their battle against ivory poachers, or, view the effects of war and displacement through the eyes of a Sidra; a twelve-year-old girl fleeing Syria.
 Within have jumped on Virtual Reality’s ability to bring to life untold worlds.

 “In a brightly lit hospital, the bracelet says patient no. 6079, John Doe; this is all you know when you start your story in The Greenwater Institute…”

 Disclaimer: Not for the faint hearted.
 A Chair in a Room is a Virtual Reality, heart pumping, scare fest.
 Step into the shoes of a horror film protagonist and follow a six-chapter story of abuse, drug addiction and mental illness.
 Best used in room scale VR, this app will have you delving into your own psyche.
 Do you have the guts to answer that ringing phone, or go down in to the basement?
 Only you can answer that.

 Next up on our list is indie developer Lucid Sight, who are masters at serving up straight to the point runner games.
 There’s not much more to it than steering your ship through obstacles in various environments.
 Nevertheless, this VR application is as addictive as they come.
 Free to download and suitable for tracked motion controllers, gamepads, keyboards and mice (the tech version); hop on board and take flight.